Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: NSE transition, , and radioactive nuclei

 In this section, we briefly discuss the two most important radioactive nuclei ejected during the explosion: $\ce{^56Ni}$ and $\ce{^44Ti}$.
-The former decays to $\ce{^56Co}$ with a half-life of $\sim 6$~days, which subsequently decays to $\ce{^56Fe}$ with a half-life of $\sim 77$~days, whereas the latter decays to $\ce{^44Sc}$ with a half-life of $\sim 60$~years, which subsequently decays to $\ce{^44Ca}$ with a half-life of $\sim 4$~hours.
-This means that the former is responsible for powering the early light-curve of core-collapse supernovae, whereas the latter is an important element for observations of supernova remnants on the timescales of tens to hundreds of years.
+The former decays to $\ce{^56Co}$ with a half-life of $\sim 6$~days, which subsequently decays to $\ce{^56Fe}$ with a half-life of $\sim 77$~days.
+The latter decays to $\ce{^44Sc}$ with a half-life of $\sim 60$~years, which subsequently decays to $\ce{^44Ca}$ with a half-life of $\sim 4$~hours.
+This means that the former is responsible for powering the early light curve of CCSNe, whereas the latter is an important element for observations of supernova remnants on timescales of tens to hundreds of years.

 As mentioned in the previous sections, the nucleosynthesis of $\ce{^44Ti}$ during incomplete Si-burning is quite sensitive to the peak temperature reached by each tracer.
-Therefore, secondary shock in multi-dimensional simulations that reheat the matter after the initial expansion can boost its production by a factor of a few \citep{Sieverding2023_3D_nucleosynthesis,Wang2024_Nucleosynthesis}.
+Therefore, secondary shock in multidimensional simulations that reheat the matter after initial expansion boosts its production by a factor of a few \citep{Sieverding2023_3D_nucleosynthesis,Wang2024_Nucleosynthesis}.
 Nonetheless, it is still insightful to compare the yields obtained in this work with those from previous 1D studies.
-This comparison is shown in Figure~\ref{fig:Ti44_vs_Ni56}.
-Focusing on the left panel first, which shows the yields obtained in this work, we can conclude that there is no significant difference in the trend among the three different sets, and there is also no obvious dependence on the metallicity or initial rotation in the LC18 progenitors, or between single and binary stars in the F23 progenitors.
-This is not surprising, since only the final structure (i.e., compactness) of the star is responsible for determining the amount of mass that undergoes complete and incomplete silicon burning, as also shown in Figure~\ref{fig:Ti44_10Gk}, which in 1D is the only site of production of $\ce{^56Ni}$ and $\ce{^44Ti}$.
+This comparison is shown in Fig.~\ref{fig:Ti44_vs_Ni56}.
+Focusing on the left panel first, which shows the yields obtained in this work, we can conclude that there is no significant difference in the trend among the three different sets.
+Moreover, there is no obvious dependence on metallicity or initial rotation in the LC18 progenitors, or between single and binary stars in the F23 progenitors.
+This is not surprising, since only the final structure (i.e., compactness) of the star is responsible for determining the amount of mass that undergoes complete and incomplete silicon burning, as shown in Fig.~\ref{fig:Ti44_10Gk}, which in 1D is the only production site of $\ce{^56Ni}$ and $\ce{^44Ti}$.